drseg/swift-fsm/README.md

 ## Requirements

 Swift FSM is a Swift Package, importable through the Swift Package Manager, and requires macOS 13.0 and/or iOS 16.0 or later, alongside Swift 5.7 or later.
+If you need support for older platforms, please check out the [iOS11-macOS10\_13 branch][28].

-It has two dependencies - Apple’s [Algorithms][28], and ([in one small corner][29]) my own [Reflective Equality][30]
+It has two dependencies - Apple’s [Algorithms][29], and ([in one small corner][30]) my own [Reflective Equality][31]

 ## Basic Syntax